voidsculptorart/mics/README.md

 ## SUMMARY

 The MICS protocol makes it extremely difficult for a thief to steal cryptocurrency (including NFTs) from a wallet.
-MICS works by inverting the asymmetry of the effort required to maintain security versus the effort required to break security.
+MICS works by inverting the asymmetry of the effort required to maintain security versus the effort required to break security, so that a single secure point for intrusion maintains full security, even when all other points are compromised.

 MICS makes the thief pay the wallet owner for the owner's poor security, and pay the owner to eventually withdraw and secure the cryptocurrency.